Arizona Labor Laws Guide

 Background check laws

 Arizona is among 35 US states that follow the Ban the Box legislation.
-According to this law, an employer is not allowed to ask about, or look into an applicant's criminal history before offering them the job.
+According to this law, an employer cannot ask about or look into an applicant's criminal history before offering them the job.

-In Arizona, only felony convictions from the last 7 years and misdemeanor convictions from the last 5 years can have their application rejected by the employer.
+According to Arizona background check laws, only felony convictions from the last 7 years and misdemeanor convictions from the previous 5 years can have their application rejected by the employer.
 Any older felony or conviction cannot be counted while considering an application.

 Employee monitoring law

-Arizona is a one-party consent state, which means that, in order to record a conversation (digitally, or through a phone), you need the consent of at least one person in the group you wish to record.
+Arizona is a one-party consent state, which means that to record a conversation (digitally or through a phone), you need the consent of at least one person in the group you wish to record.

 Additionally, employers need to formulate a video surveillance policy they will present to their employees beforehand.